suryanox/crumble/docs/decisions/README.md

 before it, not a merge — a snapshot already captures the complete state as of when it was written, so anything logged before it is redundant by definition once the snapshot exists.

+## ORDER BY can only reference SELECT-list columns, not arbitrary table columns
+postgres allows ORDER BY on columns not in the SELECT list as an extension. we don't — Sort sits above Project in the plan (matches SQL's real logical evaluation order: FROM -> WHERE -> GROUP BY -> HAVING -> SELECT -> ORDER BY -> LIMIT), so by the time Sort runs, anything not in the projected output is just gone. architecture-driven restriction, not a bug — SELECT name FROM t ORDER BY age correctly fails with ColumnNotFound unless age is also selected.

+## NULLs sort last regardless of ASC/DESC, and getting this right needed a
+## real fix, not just an assumption
+first version reversed the WHOLE comparison result (including null placement) for DESC — this flipped NULLs to the FRONT under descending sort, caught immediately by a test built specifically to check it. fix: decide null placement as a fixed outcome (NULL always greater than non-null) before any direction reversal even happens, only reverse the real value comparison. good reminder that "add .reverse() somewhere in the sort" is the kind of change that's very easy to apply one level too broadly.